-U.S. consumer spending edges up; income held back by drop in dividends
+U.S. factory activity slows; consumer spending nudges up

 In June, personal income was unchanged.
 That was the weakest reading since a 0.1 percent dip in November 2016 and followed a 0.3 percent increase in May.

 Wages and salaries increased 0.4 percent in June.
 Personal dividend income declined 3.0 percent in June after surging 4.8 percent in May.
 Income at the disposal of households after accounting for inflation fell 0.1 percent, the largest decrease since last December.
-Savings slipped to $546.4 billion in June from $564.7 billion in May.

 Reporting by Lucia Mutikani; Editing by Paul Simao